Garden Sunshine Pepper Seeds

 Disease Resistance

 Garden Sunshine peppers are selected for dependable vigor and healthy growth.
-Good resistance may include tolerance to common pepper stresses when grown in proper conditions.
+Best prevention practices include:

 - Crop rotation